 Be on the lookout for penalties when it comes to your retirement accounts

-When an individual withdraws from a 401k account before the age of 59½, there is always a penalty fee levied by the IRS (unless an exception applies).
-The amount of this withdrawal penalty varies depending upon what type of transaction occurs (e.g., a lump sum or an early distribution) and the tax bracket of the individual at that time; however, it is essential to note that all individuals who withdraw money from their retirement account before 59½ will be subject to this penalty fee with few exceptions.
+When an individual withdraws from a 401k account before the age of 59½, there is a penalty fee levied by the IRS (unless an exception applies).
+The amount of this withdrawal penalty varies depending upon what type of transaction occurs (e.g., a lump sum or an early distribution) and the tax bracket of the individual at that time; however, it is important to note that all individuals who withdraw money from their retirement account before 59½ will be subject to this penalty fee with few exceptions.

 If you have any questions or would like to simply have a conversation about how tax planning can support you in your retirement planning, schedule a complimentary meeting with one of our financial advisors.

 This content is provided for informational purposes only and is not intended to serve as the basis for financial decisions.
 We are an independent financial services firm helping individuals create retirement strategies using a variety of investment and insurance products to custom suit their needs and objectives.

 Our firm is not permitted to offer tax or legal advice.
 Individuals are encouraged to consult with a qualified professional before making any decisions about their personal situation.
 A Roth Conversion is a taxable event and may have several tax related consequences.
 Be sure to consult with a qualified tax advisor before making any decisions regarding your IRA.

 Securities offered only by duly registered individuals through Madison Avenue Securities, LLC (MAS), member FINRA/SIPC.
 Investment advisory services offered only by duly registered individuals through AE Wealth Management, LLC (AEWM), a Registered Investment Adviser.
 MAS and E.A.
 Buck Financial Services are not affiliated entities.
 AEWM and E.A.
 Buck Financial Services are not affiliated entities.
 1250520 – 2/22.